-Apple announced macOS Big Sur at WWDC 2020 and released the new OS in November.
+Apple announced macOS Big Sur at WWDC 2020 and released the new OS in November 2020.
 The operating system was redesigned with new textured icons, colorful sidebars, and more transparent and curvy elements.
 The design changes make the Mac look much like iPadOS than ever before.

 Apple offers several tools to help developers make the transition.
 All iOS and iPadOS apps can run on Apple Silicon natively, though developers can opt out of offering them in the Mac App Store.
 Developers can also easily upgrade their mobile apps to be more Mac-like with Mac Catalyst.

 Apple updated Safari in the new version with more privacy and security protections.
 Apple has made third-party extensions work with Safari even if they were built for Chrome.
 The ability to translate webpages is now a built-in function and works entirely on-device.

 macOS 10.15 Catalina

 A major change in Catalina was Apple's decision to end support for 32-bit apps, requiring developers to rework their apps into 64-bit versions to continue functioning properly.
 Not all developers elected to migrate their apps, forcing some users to choose between abandoning vintage apps or upgrading to Catalina.

 Another chief change is the removal of iTunes, in favor of new apps that replace the majority of its functions.
 New apps for Apple Music, Apple Podcasts, and Apple TV spread iTunes' core functions across apps that correspond to iOS counterparts.
-Another iTunes feature, iOS device backup duties, another iTunes mainstay, found a new home in the Finder.
+Another iTunes feature, iOS device backup duties, is now found in the Finder.